-Regulation 61 outlines the duties placed on designers, manufacturers, importers and suppliers of plant or structures.
+Duties of designers, manufacturers, importers and suppliers of plant or structures

-Sub-regulations 61(1) and 61(2) provides that a designer and manufacturer of plant or a structure must eliminate, or if it is not reasonably practicable to do so, minimise the need for a hazardous

-The maximum penalty for contravening sub-regulation 61(1) and 61(2) is \$6 000 for an individual and \$30 000 for a body corporate.

-Sub-regulations 61(3) and 61(4) provides that a designer and manufacturer of plant or a structure must also give adequate information about the features of the plant or structure that eliminate or minimise the need for any hazardous manual task to an importer or supplier of the plant or structure.

-The maximum penalty for contravening sub-regulation 61(3) and 61(4) is \$6 000 for an individual and \$30 000 for a body corporate.
+- 190. Regulation 61 outlines the duties placed on designers, manufacturers, importers and suppliers of plant or structures. - 191.
+Sub-regulations 61(1) and 61(2) provides that a designer and manufacturer of plant or a structure must eliminate, or if it is not reasonably practicable to do so, minimise the need for a hazardous manual task to be carried out in relation with the plant or structure when it is being designed and manufactured. - 192.
+The maximum penalty for contravening sub-regulation 61(1) and 61(2) is \$6 000 for an individual and \$30 000 for a body corporate. - 193.
+Sub-regulations 61(3) and 61(4) provides that a designer and manufacturer of plant or a structure must also give adequate information about the features of the plant or structure that eliminate or minimise the need for any hazardous manual task to an importer or supplier of the plant or structure. - 194.
+The maximum penalty for contravening sub-regulation 61(3) and 61(4) is \$6 000 for an individual and \$30 000 for a body corporate. - 195.
 Sub-regulation 61(6) and 61(7) provides that an importer or a supplier of plant or a structure must take all reasonable steps to obtain the relevant information about the features of the plant or structure from the manufacturer.
-The importer and supplier must give this information to any person to whom the plant or structure is supplied.
+The importer and supplier must give this information to any person to whom the plant or structure is supplied. - 196.
 The maximum penalty for contravening sub-regulation 61(6) and 61(7) is \$6 000 for an individual and \$30 000 for a body corporate.